aurelienfernandez/ALGOSUP-Moonshot-OLAF/README.md

-# OLAF
+# OLAF – OnLine Automated Farm

-## Context:
+## Overview

-This project is called a "Moonshot project", this kind of project is a end of study project set up by ALGOSUP, the objective for students is to find a project which is innovative, creative, difficult and of course we need to code to create it.
+OLAF is a "Moonshot Project" developed as part of ALGOSUP's end-of-study curriculum.
+These projects are designed to be ambitious, innovative, and technically challenging, encouraging students to create something meaningful and original through coding.

-## What is OLAF
+## What is OLAF?

-My project is named OLAF, it stands for "OnLine Automated Farm", as the name suggests it is an automated farm, but not for professional uses, It is provided along with a mobile app of the same name.
-The app possess some capabilities, add a plant pot, read a lexicon containing information about plants and diseases and finally the ability to detect diseases on some plants leaves.
-More details can be found in the written reports of the document folder.
+OLAF stands for **OnLine Automated Farm**.
+It’s a smart farming concept aimed at personal, non-commercial use.
+The project includes a companion mobile app that allows users to:

+- Add and manage plant pots
+- Access a plant and disease lexicon
+- Detect diseases on plant leaves using image analysis

-## How to use
+## How It Works

-It is fairly simple to use, for now, only the mobile app is available.
-To install it you just have to plug your phone to your computer and download the APK present in the latest release.
-Once downloaded add it to your phone's files, into the "download" folder.

-Finally your phone should ask you if you want to download the app, once the download is finished you can use it.
+At the core of OLAF’s disease detection system is an AI-based image classification pipeline.
+Here's a breakdown:

+- **Model**: The app uses the **ConvNeXt Tiny** architecture, a modern convolutional neural network known for its accuracy and efficiency.
+- **Dataset**: The model was trained using data from [PlantPAD](https://plantpad.samlab.cn/index.html), a comprehensive plant disease image dataset.
+- **Frontend**: The mobile application is built with **Flutter**, ensuring a smooth and responsive user experience.
+- **Backend**: All server-side operations, such as model inference and data handling, are powered by **AWS (Amazon Web Services)**.

+## Getting Started

+Currently, the mobile app is available exclusively on Android.

+OLAF will soon be released on the Google Play Store.
+If you cannot find it on the Play Store, you can alternatively follow these steps to install and use the app:

+1. Connect your Android phone to your computer.
+2. Download the APK file from the latest release.
+3. Move the APK to your phone’s **Download** folder.
+4. On your phone, locate the APK file and tap it to begin installation.
+5. Follow the prompts to complete the installation.

+Once installed, you’re ready to explore OLAF!